MSNLAB/SmartEye/README.md

 -r, --rtsp: use the RTSP camera
--s, --serv: type int, input service demand,  default value "1" for OBJECT_DETECTION -i, --interval: type int, interval between reading two frames in ms Every command needs one of the parameters "-f" or "-r", but both "-s" and "-i" are necessary.
+-s, --serv: type int, input service demand,  default value "1" for OBJECT_DETECTION -i, --interval: type int, interval between reading two frames in ms

 ### Remarks